Hochopepper/SwordToShield/Character_Creation/Classes/colossus.md

 medium or smaller creatures

 ### Phisique: Frightening Presence
-You may expend a stamina die to force a creature at least two sizes smaller than you that sees you to make a DC 16 wisdom saving throw or be frightened of you for 10 minutes
+You may expend a hit die to force a creature at least two sizes smaller than you that sees you to make a DC 16 wisdom saving throw or be frightened of you for 10 minutes